ZapzCsgo/ZapzCsgo/README.md

 # 👨‍💻 Zapz — Cybersecurity & a side AI Curious

-🔐 Big interest about reverse engineering and AI, I work at low level in C/C++ and Assembly.
+🔐 Big interest about reverse engineering, I work at low level in C/C++ and Assembly.
 🎯 Goal: protect critical systems and crack them.

 ---